codeboxrcodehub/comforterpdocsnuxt/www/content/comfortaccounting/6.user-guide/index.md

 # Comfort Accounting Documentation

-Welcome to the Comfort Accounting main page. - user guide
+Welcome to the Comfort Accounting user guide.